 Lithium-ion batteries must be monitored for temperature and discharge rates so the best packs have sensors and proprietary software to manage temperature, current flow, and overload protection.
 This prevents batteries from operating when they exceed limits to prevent damage.
 The development of more efficient motors reduces heat in batteries, as do the heat dissipating materials and design of the housing around battery cells.
 Depending on the brand, the current operating temperature range for lithium-ion batteries is approximately -4-degrees to 140-degrees Fahrenheit.

-Laser and leveling tools
+A word about laser measuring and leveling tools

 Hand held tools that measure distance and laser levels — including lasers that indicate plumb and perpendicular — are becoming increasingly popular so it’s worth including them in the discussion about durability.
 The two big areas of concern are damage due to dropping or vibration that affects accuracy.

 Making robust laser measuring tools is easier to accomplish than with leveling instruments because there are no moving parts.
 Manufacturers focus more on housings that prevent the intrusion of dust and water.
-Olivier Vareille, Group Product Manager, Measuring Tools, for Bosch says the screens for these instruments are a sensitive part.
+Olivier Vareille, group product manager, Measuring Tools, for Bosch says the screens for these instruments are a sensitive part.
 Surrounding them with rubber “over-mold” housing material is one way to offer protection.

 Laser levels that automatically find level when you set them up have small pendulums holding the laser diode.
 Vareille says pendulum locks help prevent damage when the instrument is being transported.
+Some companies require that you engage the lock when you are done using it; other companies like Bosch automatically lock the pendulum when the instrument is turned off.

 The biggest risk with laser tools is dropping them, so tool housings are designed to absorb shock.
 Companies perform drop tests onto concrete floors to ensure they have some resistance and still retain accuracy.

 Ingress protection (IP) is the next most important durability issue.
 It relates to a device’s ability to keep out dust and water.
 IP numbers can often be found in tool specs.
 For instance an IP of 44 is where most entry level tools start — no real protection.
 The first number 4 refers to solid particle protection and the second number is for water.
 IP54 means the tool is fully dust protected and can resist splashing water; this is considered the minimum for a pro-grade measuring tool.
-Some units go up IP 67, meaning they are completely dust tight and can be immersed in three feet of water without damage.
+Some units are IP 67, meaning they are completely dust tight and can be immersed in three feet of water without damage.

 How you can increase durability